Don Brash: Campaign

 The General Election on 17 September produced a close result, with initial election-night figures from rural areas favouring National (in accordance with tradition and previous patterns); but by the end of the evening Labour had won 40.7% of the vote to National's 39.6%.
 Following the counting of the special votes the gap widened, with Labour taking 41.1% of the vote to National's 39.1%.
 Brash conceded defeat on 1 October after weeks of electoral uncertainty while the major parties sought to secure the support of minor coalition partners.
 His only realistic scenario for becoming prime minister would have involved a coalition between National, ACT and United Future, with confidence and supply from New Zealand First and the Māori Party.
 This appeared highly unlikely on several counts.
 New Zealand First's involvement in such a coalition would have run counter to its pre-election promise to deal with the biggest party.
 Brash's promise to abolish Māori electorates alienated the Māori Party.

 Essentially National had failed to make up enough ground in the cities but swept the electoral votes in the provinces, clawing back a number of seats from Labour and defeating New Zealand First founder-leader Winston Peters in his electorate (Peters remained in Parliament as a list MP).
 Apart from in Auckland, National's support centred mainly in rural and provincial areas.

 2006–2011

 Brash took leave on 13 September 2006, to sort out marital troubles.
 Rumours of an extramarital affair came to the public's attention around this date.
-The party caucus then preferred Finance Spokesman, John Key, to be prime minister as allegations appeared about Brash having an affair with an Auckland businesswoman, Diane Foreman.
+The party caucus then preferred Finance Spokesman, John Key, to be party leader as allegations appeared about Brash having an affair with an Auckland businesswoman, Diane Foreman.